sudeepy/sudeepy.github.io/_posts/2015-02-11-functional-mergesort.markdown

 Looking at the {% ihighlight swift %}mergeSort{% endihighlight %} function, it is already fairly functional.
 It only uses immutable types and has no side effects.
 Let's instead focus on the {% ihighlight swift %}merge{% endihighlight %} function.

 To refactor the {% ihighlight swift %}merge{% endihighlight %} function, let's first recognize what it is doing: it takes two arrays and interleaves them based on sort order.
-This can be expressed recursively as "takes arrays A and B, picks either A[0] or B[0] based on sort order, and prepends to the interleaving of the remainder of A and B." Here's the refactored {% ihighlight swift %}merge{% endihighlight %} function:
+This can be expressed recursively as "takes arrays {% ihighlight swift %}A{% endihighlight %} and {% ihighlight swift %}B{% endihighlight %}, picks either {% ihighlight swift %}A[0]{% endihighlight %} or {% ihighlight swift %}B[0]{% endihighlight %} based on sort order, and prepends it to the interleaving of the remainder of {% ihighlight swift %}A{% endihighlight %} and {% ihighlight swift %}B{% endihighlight %}."
+Here's the refactored {% ihighlight swift %}merge{% endihighlight %} function:

 {% highlight swift %}
 func merge<T : Comparable>(a: [T], b: [T]) -> [T] {